 The Kennebec Highlands is an area of Public Lands encompassing over 6,000 acres in northwest Kennebec County and southeastern Franklin County.
-This regionally significant large block of conservation land is the result of a long-term collaboration between the Belgrade Regional Conservation Alliance and the Maine Division of Parks and Public Lands.
+This regionally significant large block of conservation land is the result of a long-term collaboration between the Belgrade Regional Conservation Alliance, now the 7 Lakes Alliance, and the Maine Division of Parks and Public Lands.

 Users should note that the Kennebec Highland Trail, which is followed for a moderate distance, is a multi-use trail allowing snowmobile use in the winter.